Q: What sort of misconduct does SCI investigate?

 Q: How can I help?

-A: If you suspect corruption or crime affecting the school system, your school district, or your school, call us at (212) 510-1400 or visit our website nycsci.org
+A: If you suspect corruption or crime affecting the school system, your school district, or your school, call us at (212) 510-1500 or submit a complaint through our website.

 Q: Will my job be protected against retaliation if I report wrongdoing?